 Studies have indicated that students who enroll in Freshman Learning Communities tend to be very successful in their courses at the College.

 Learning Communities courses are open to all students.
 The courses are not Honors courses or remedial classes.

-For further information, contact the Learning Communities coordinator, Mary Elizabeth Smollon, at the Academic Advisement Center (516) 572-7118.
+For further information, contact the Academic Advisement Center (516) 572-7118.